justjake/fett/README.md

 (logo by the very talented [@adamgf](https://twitter.com/adamgf))

+## How to develop?

+1. git clone it down
+1. `npm install` in the repo.
+This should install the typings, too.
+1. `npm run watch` in a tmux split.
+This starts Typescript building from src to lib, and checking your types.
+It's handy.
+1. `npm run test:watch` in another tmux split.
+This starts watching lib/test for changes, and running the tests.
+1. make sure you import new test files in src/tests/index.ts.
+Otherwise, they won't be compiled.

 ## Design Doc

 This bot will manage its state in Redux, and use simple JSON file on disk for